NorthernMagic/Ptera-Web-Guides/(Experimental) Paper Server Rebase Study.md

 **ℹ️Server Rebase Information**
 ---------------------------------------
 PaperMC, which is typically better for servers, could be used to replace Fabric as the base for our server.
+I'm exploring if this is viable.
-Due to the fact that most of our mods have Paper plugin versions or alternatives, the change will probably go unnoticed by the end user.
+Due to the fact that most of our mods have Paper plugin versions or alternatives, the change will probably go unnoticed by the end user is the goal.